j19sch/j19sch.github.io/posts/2025/20250104-counterstring.md

 ## What about lots and oops? {.small}

-zero/one/many/lots/oops

-lots: issue with list implementation
-oops: obvious next step, negative numbers, strings (types?), etc.
+One of my favorite heuristics is [0 / 1 / many / lots / oops](link://slug/my-five-favorite-testing-questions#zero-ony-many-lots-oops).
+My implementation can't deal yet with "lots", i.e. a counterstring of an extreme length.
+What an extreme length is, is also still an open question.
+And my counterstring function can't deal yet with "oops", for example a negative number or a string as argument.
+Although for the latter you could argue that TypeScripts type system is sufficient to deal with the latter of the two.
+Either would be a good next step to implement.

-## Closing thought about code walkthroughs {.small}
+## Closing thought on rubberducking {.small}

 Revisiting and describing my code like this, has given me several ideas for how to refactor it.
 Mostly to make it easier to read.
-Seems like a good argument for code walkthroughs, even if it's to a [rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging).
+Seems like a good argument for code walkthroughs, even if it's only to a [rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging).